Siddharth903/A_Research_Engineer_SHL_Assignment/README.md

 - **Pandas**: For data handling and CSV file operations.
 - **Gretel AI**: For enhancing data synthesis capabilities.

-## Getting Started

-To get started with this project, clone the repository and install the necessary dependencies:

 ```bash
 git clone <your-repository-link>
 cd <your-repository-directory>